Austin Location

 Austin Criminal Defense Lawyer

 If you’re unsure about probation conditions or facing a probation issue, we can help.
 An Alcohol Offenses Lawyer from The Law Office of David D. White, PLLC, who specializes in Alcohol Offenses and DWI Cases, can protect your rights.
 Call us at (512)-369-3737 for a consultation.
 Don’t risk your future.
-Get trusted legal support today.
+Contact the Law Office of David D. White, PLLC for legal support today.

 Fill out the form below or call us at 512-369-3737.
 You will receive an answer within 24 hours